oceanprotocol/docs/discover/networks/README.md

 # Networks

-Ocean Protocol's smart contracts and OCEAN are deployed on multiple public networks: several production chains, and several testnets too.
+Ocean Protocol's smart contracts and [OCEAN](../ocean-token.md) are deployed on multiple public networks: several production chains, and several testnets too.

-[address.json](https://github.com/oceanprotocol/contracts/blob/v4main/addresses/address.json) holds up-to-date deployment addresses for all Ocean contracts.
+The file [`address.json`](https://github.com/oceanprotocol/contracts/blob/v4main/addresses/address.json) holds up-to-date deployment addresses for all Ocean contracts.

+On tokens:
-You need the network's native token to pay for gas to make transactions: ETH for Ethereum mainnet, MATIC for Polygon, etc; you typically get these from exchanges.
-You also need "fake" native tokens for testnets; you typically get these from faucets.
+- You need the network's native token to pay for gas to make transactions: ETH for Ethereum mainnet, MATIC for Polygon, etc. You typically get these from exchanges.
+- You may get OCEAN from an exchange, and bridge it as needed.
+- For testnets, you'll need "fake" native tokens to pay for gas, and "fake" OCEAN.
+Typically, you get these from faucets.
+- Below, we give token-related instructions, for each network.

 ## Networks Summary